mozilla-services/autopush/docs/http.rst

        - Missing TTL Header - Include the Time To Live header (`IETF WebPush protocol §6.2 <https://tools.ietf.org/html/draft-ietf-webpush-protocol#section-6.2>`_)
        - Missing Crypto Headers - Include the appropriate encryption headers (`WebPush Encryption §3.2 <https://webpush-wg.github.io/webpush-encryption/#rfc.section.3.2>`_ and `WebPush VAPID §4 <https://tools.ietf.org/html/draft-ietf-webpush-vapid-02#section-4>`_)

-   - errno 112 - Invalid TTL header value - The Time To Live "TTL" header contains an invalid or unreadble value.
+   - errno 112 - Invalid TTL header value - The Time To Live "TTL" header contains an invalid or unreadable value.
 Please change to a number of seconds that this message should live, between 0 (message should be dropped immediately if user is unavailable) and 2592000 (hold for delivery within the next approximately 30 days).
-   - errno 113 - Invalid Topic header value - The Topic header contains an invalid or unreadble value.
-Please use only ASCII alphanumeric values [A-Za-z0-9].
+   - errno 113 - Invalid Topic header value - The Topic header contains an invalid or unreadable value.
+Please use only ASCII alphanumeric values [A-Za-z0-9] and a maximum length of 32 bytes..

 -  401 - **Bad Authorization** - `Authorization` header is invalid or missing.
 See the `VAPID specification <https://datatracker.ietf.org/doc/draft-ietf-webpush-vapid/>`_.